Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 - 140 to 160 PPI (Very Sharp / 4K): Examples include a 27-inch or 32-inch 4K (Ultra HD) monitor.
 At this density, text is incredibly crisp, but UI elements will appear very small.
 You will almost certainly need to enable 150% scaling in your display settings.

 If you use a MacBook or an iMac, you might notice that their screens look significantly sharper than standard PC monitors.
-This is because Apple targets a much higher pixel density, typically around 220 PPI.
-Apple coined the marketing term "Retina display" to describe a screen where the pixels are so densely packed that they cannot be individually distinguished by the human eye at normal viewing distances.
+Apple targets a much higher pixel density here, typically around 220 PPI.

 To achieve this without making text unreadably small, macOS uses integer scaling.
 It renders the screen at a massive resolution and then scales the UI down.
-This is why a 27-inch iMac has a massive 5K resolution (5120x2880) — it gives a perfect 218 PPI, allowing macOS to scale it at exactly 200%, resulting in incredibly sharp text while maintaining a usable layout.
-You can explore the exact PPI of various Apple devices in our Device Database.
+A 27-inch iMac has a 5K resolution (5120x2880) at 218 PPI.

 You will often see DPI (Dots Per Inch) and PPI (Pixels Per Inch) used interchangeably, but they refer to different things:

 - PPI is a hardware measurement describing how many physical pixels exist per inch on a digital screen.
-It is a fixed property of the display panel — you cannot change it without changing the monitor.
+It is a fixed property of the display panel; you cannot change it without changing the monitor.

 - DPI originated in the print industry and describes how many ink dots a printer places per inch.
 A 600 DPI printer places 600 ink dots per inch on paper.
 For print work, 300 DPI is generally the minimum for professional quality.

-- Windows DPI is a separate concept again — it refers to the OS-level scaling setting (96 DPI = 100% scaling, 144 DPI = 150% scaling).
+- Windows DPI is a separate concept again.
+It refers to the OS-level scaling setting (96 DPI = 100% scaling, 144 DPI = 150% scaling).
 This is a software setting, not a hardware measurement.

-In practice: when someone says a monitor has "high DPI", they almost always mean high PPI.
-When someone talks about changing "DPI" in Windows display settings, they mean changing the OS scaling percentage — not the physical pixel density of the screen.
+In practice, when someone says a monitor has “high DPI”, they almost always mean high PPI.
+When someone talks about changing “DPI” in Windows display settings, they mean changing the OS scaling percentage, not the physical pixel density of the screen.
 The two are related but distinct.
-Use our screen resolution tool to check your display's reported DPR (Device Pixel Ratio), which directly reflects the scaling Windows or macOS is applying.
-For a complete breakdown with comparison tables, see our DPI vs PPI guide.

-PPI vs. DPR (Device Pixel Ratio)
+PPI vs. DPR (device pixel ratio)

 While PPI measures physical hardware pixels, web browsers and apps operate using CSS pixels.
 The bridge between the two is the Device Pixel Ratio (DPR).
 A standard 110 PPI monitor usually has a DPR of 1.
-A Retina display with 220 PPI has a DPR of 2.
-This means a 100×100 CSS pixel box on a Retina screen is actually drawn using a 200×200 grid of physical hardware pixels, making it look much sharper.

-Does PPI affect Gaming?
+Does PPI affect gaming?

-Yes and no. A higher PPI will make your games look sharper and more detailed, reducing the need for aggressive anti-aliasing.
-However, driving more pixels requires significantly more graphics processing power.
 This is why many competitive gamers still prefer 24-inch 1080p monitors.
 The PPI is lower (~92 PPI), but it allows their graphics cards to push incredibly high refresh rates (240Hz or 360Hz) for maximum fluidity.
 If you want the best of both worlds, a 27-inch 1440p monitor running at 144Hz offers excellent PPI and great gaming performance.

-Furthermore, ensure you are using a high-bandwidth cable.
+You also need a high-bandwidth cable.
 To push a high-PPI, high-resolution image at 144Hz with full 10-bit color depth, you will need a certified DisplayPort 1.4 or HDMI 2.1 cable.

 | Monitor Size | Resolution | PPI | Verdict |